micronaut-projects/micronaut-jackson-xml/README.md

 ## Documentation

-Simply add the dependency to your Micronaut project.
+Simply add the dependency to your Micronaut 1.3 or above project.
 For example in Gradle:

 ```groovy
 implementation "io.micronaut.xml:micronaut-jackson-xml"